Bud Neill: The statue

 The inscription on the plaque below the statue reads:

 Statue erected by public subscription on 1 May 1992 to the memory of Bud Neill, 1911-1970, cartoonist & poet, creator of Lobey Dosser, Sheriff of Calton Creek, his sturdy steed El Fideldo, resident villain Rank Bajin, and many other characters.

-Unfortunately the statue has been subjected to occasional vandalism, and is often seen adorned with a traffic cone after weekend revellers have passed by, something that has come to be known as the traditional headwear of the Glasgow statue.
+The statue has been subjected to occasional vandalism, and is often seen adorned with a traffic cone after weekend revellers have passed by, something that has come to be known as the traditional headwear of the Glasgow statue.
 In April 2016, the statue had to be removed for repairs after reportedly being vandalised by "rank badyins".

 The G.I.
 Bride Statue at Partick Station

-During the Homecoming Year 2009, S.P.T.
-(Strathclyde Passenger Transport, in conjunction with a private sponsor), commissioned a bronze statue of the G.I.
-Bride and her "wean", for the newly renovated Partick Station.

-The sculptor was Ranald MacColl, an artist/designer and avid fan of Bud's work who had compiled/published three books of Bud's work in the past.

-The underlying idea of the work and its installation at Partick Station was the eventual homecoming of the G.I.
+As part of the events for Homecoming Scotland 2009, Strathclyde Passenger Transport (in conjunction with a private sponsor) commissioned a bronze statue of the G.I.
+Bride and her "wean", for the newly renovated Partick railway station.
+The sculptor was again Ranald MacColl, an artist/designer and avid fan of Neill's work who had compiled/published three books of his work in the past.
+The underlying idea of the work and its installation was the eventual homecoming of the G.I.
 Bride on the official Homecoming Year.

 Mural

-In 2017 a new mural was added overlooking the Calton area of Glasgow.
+In 2017, a new mural was added overlooking the Calton area of Glasgow.
 It is situated on the wall of Bill's Tool Store on Bain Street G40.